GauChoob/musyx/README.md

 Alternatively, find the bank that makes multiple read/writes to WRAM in the $DF00-DFFE memory range, or the bank that makes multiple read/writes to the sound registers.

+Next, you need to find where the MusyX driver code ends and where the project data starts.
+This should be located around address $5A79 but it varies by a few bytes depending on the MusyX version.
+In general, the MusyX driver ends with the following byte string: $AC $DF $AF $C9 $FC $F3 $CF $3F.
+The address immediately after $3F is the project data.
+Modify constants.py to insert that address.

 9.2 Determining Song and SoundMacro count

 To properly label the songs and soundmacros, the total number of songs and soundmacros must be known.